Skip to main content

 • Stores Instrument definitions and Currency information.

-• Any user-defined objects or data can be stored in the Cache for later use.
+• You can store any user-defined objects or data in the Cache for later use.

 • Enables data sharing between different strategies.

-• Data is automatically added to the Cache as it flows through the system.
+• The system automatically adds data to the Cache as it flows through.

-• In live contexts, updates happen asynchronously -- which means there might be a small delay between an event occurring and it appearing in the Cache.
+• In live contexts, the engine applies updates asynchronously, so you might see a brief delay between an event and its appearance in the Cache.

 • All data flows through the Cache before reaching your strategy’s callbacks – see the diagram below: